-Figure 4.13 - Verification of background relationship at background locations in 2021 a) Uncalibrated b) Calibrated
+Figure 3.12 Verification of background relationship at background locations in 2023

-4.4.5.2 Roadside
+3.4.5.2 Roadside

-For roadside locations, the roadside relationship has been selected and an additional calibration has been applied using data from AURN roadside sites for 2021.
-The model has been calibrated by plotting the ratio of measured NO_2 to modelled NO_2 as a function of NO_x for each AURN roadside sites for 2021 and then fitting a straight line through these points.
-Figure 4.14 shows this ratio for each site and the straight line that was fitted though the data.
+For roadside locations, the roadside relationship has been selected and an additional calibration has been applied using data from AURN roadside sites for 2023.
+The model has been calibrated by plotting the ratio of measured NO_2 to modelled NO_2 as a function of NO_x for each AURN roadside sites for 2023 and then fitting a straight line through these points.
+Figure 3.13 shows this ratio for each site and the straight line that was fitted though the data.
 The verification sites are also shown on this plot for reference although they were not used to calibrate the model.